 - Organic, sterilized compost (buy at your local garden center if you don’t have a cured compost pile)

 Fill the stocking with the equivalent of one quarter the bucket’s capacity.
 Tie the end of the stocking onto the handle and flip the loaded stocking into the bucket.
 Fill the bucket with water then place the air hose and bubbler in the bottom.
 Run the bubbler for a day in order to aerate the solution.
 When this step is complete, turn off the pump and let the tea settle.
 The liquid should be dark brown with no unpleasant odor.

-If the mixture has an ammonia scent or smells rotten, it cannot be used as a spray.
 Strain the mixture through cheesecloth and add to a spray bottle or add it to the irrigation water.
-The spray should be applied within hours of aeration or it will lose oxygen, at which point you’ll be defeating the purpose; oxygen is the conductor enabling plants to receive nutrition.
+Do not use it if it has an ammonia scent or smells rotten.
+Apply the spray within hours of aeration or it will lose oxygen, at which point you’ll be defeating the purpose; oxygen is the conductor enabling plants to receive nutrition.

 Spread the unused compost on the soil around your marijuana plants (any plants, not just cannabis) and work into the soil or allow it to dry in the sun and return to the compost pile for future use.

 Granite dust is a slow-release source of potassium and may contain other micronutrients that stabilize the alkaline levels in the soil.
-For it to be most effective, it is recommended to mix granite dust (rock dust) with a fifty percent mixture of compost.
+For maximum effectiveness, mix granite dust (rock dust) with a fifty percent mixture of compost.
 Till into the soil when preparing your cannabis bed.